 Must Have Equipment to Start Infrared Photography

-Forget About Golden Hours, Overcast Skies and Stormy Weather: All You Need is Sun
+Forget About Golden Hours, Overcast Skies and Stormy Weather: All You Need Is Sun

-The IR Wow Factor
+The IR Photography Wow Factor

 False colour infrared photo of the pond in the “Domaine Solvay – Chateaux de la Hulpe”, La Hulpe (Belgium).

-This is all you need to make your audience strongly connect with your work: show them what they are familiar with, in an unfamiliar way.
+This is all you need to make your audience strongly connect with your work.
+Show them what they are familiar with, in an unfamiliar way.

 The same pond photographed in visible light.

-Subjects for IR Photography
+Subjects for Infrared Photography

 Invisible contrasts in the Domaine Solvay (La Hulpe, Belgium).
 As you can see, Sequoia trees (on the right) also adsorb quite a lot of IR.

 You are not limited to landscapes.
-Try photographing people: they may look weird, almost ghostly.
+Try photographing people: they may look weird, almost ghost-like.
 Try getting some macros of insects – they may surprise you.

 Detail of the Arch of Triumph in the Parc du Cinquantenaire (Brussels, Belgium).
 I found the deep black sky to be a strong element in this photo.